nickmccleery/nickmccleery.github.io/content/posts/05-automatic-differentiation.md

 ## Why you might want gradients: Part 1

-Before I start into the mechanics of finite differences, analytical derivatives, and automatic differentation, it's worth outlining at a very high level why any of this might be useful at all.
+Before I start into the mechanics of finite differences, analytical derivatives, and automatic differentiation, it's worth outlining at a very high level why any of this might be useful at all.
 Within the existing paradigm that we use to design and develop physical systems, and without getting into the inner workings of relevant things I definitely don't understand—like how OpenFOAM sets about solving the Navier-Stokes equations—there are three standout use cases that I